-The ECSL is proud to announce that the ECSL Executive Course on Space Law and Regulations organised in collaboration with ESA, will take place at ESA ESTEC, Netherlands, from 7-9 of October 2020.
+The ECSL is proud to announce that the ECSL Executive Course on Space Law and Regulations, organised in collaboration with ESA, will take place in 2021.
+The specific dates and the location will be confirmed shortly.

 As the space sector becomes increasingly commercialised, both national governments and private companies have a need for knowledge about the legal dimensions related to space activities.
 The ECSL and ESA recognise these changes, and wish to offer an opportunity for a structured introduction to space law and regulations to government representatives and industry professionals.